 Jesus asks the question: which of these three proved to be a neighbor to the man who fell among the robbers?
 The priest?
 The Levite?
 The Samaritan?
 Three choices.
 Three potential answers.
 You can quickly eliminate the priest and the Levite.
 That would leave the Samaritan.
-But the lawyer who stood up to test Jesus answers this way, "The one who showed him mercy (v.
-37)."
-He didn't say it was the Samaritan.
+But the lawyer who stood up to test Jesus answers this way, "The one who showed him mercy" (v.
+37).
+Notice that he doesn't even say it was the Samaritan.
 He answered, "The one who showed him mercy."